How Kenya’s Just A Band became Nairobi’s sweetheart, then broke its heart

 On his way to school as a child, he would listen to songs being played in the matatus – RnB in the morning and hip-hop in the evening.
 It was on those daily commutes that he fell in love with Tupac, Biggie, Mary J Blige, Busta Rhymes and Missy Elliot.

-“I think that’s why I have such deep respect for those guys, particularly Busta and Missy, because those two were so ahead of their time,” Sellanga says as he recalls how he cried when he Busta Rhymes at a concert recently.
+“I think that’s why I have such deep respect for those guys, particularly Busta and Missy, because those two were so ahead of their time,” Sellanga says as he recalls how he cried when he saw Busta Rhymes at a concert recently.
 The rapper’s use of heavy African drums had stayed with him from that tender age.

 Back at home, his father listened to music all the time.
 If it wasn’t Luo music playing, it was Congolese artists such as Diblo Dibala, Franco to Awilo Longomba and TPOK Jazz.
 His mum, an avid Christian, was always belting or humming gospel tunes.